marcoortiz479/Analyzing_Transportation_Trends_Using_Time_Series_Methods_Python/README.md

-# Analyzing Transportation Trends Using Time Series Methods
+# Analyzing Transportation Trends Using Time Series Methods | Python

 This project applies time series analysis to transportation-related data using Python.
 The primary objective is to explore trends, seasonality, and forecasting in flight activity and fuel prices.
 The project uses real-world datasets and common time series techniques to develop actionable insights.